lingtalfi/UniverseTools/doc/api/Ling/UniverseTools/DependencyTool/getDependencyListRecursiveByUniverseDirPlanets.md

 The planets are searched only in the given universe directory (i.e. not in the web).

 Errors are reported in the $errors variable.

+Available options are:

+- recursive: bool=true.
+Set this to false to get only the direct dependencies  (i.e. no recursion).